 In this digital age, many travelers like to book their vacations independently.
 But when it comes to cruising, working with a cruise-specialized travel agent can be one of the best ways to book a cruise.

 That’s because travel agents can oftentimes use their industry expertise and connections to pinpoint excellent sales, negotiate great prices, and/or throw in some value-add perks, like stateroom upgrades, onboard spending credits, or prepaid gratuities.
-Not to mention that they can offer plenty of cruise planning insight and seasoned advice to help guide you through cruise products, destinations, and details like staterooms and travel insurance.
+Not to mention that they can offer plenty of cruise planning insight and seasoned advice to help guide you through different types of cruises, including destinations and details like staterooms and travel insurance.

 Plus, they can help you keep tabs on important dates (like when payments are due or advance reservations for shore excursions open up), as well as assist in ironing out any other details.

 Experts agree that protecting your financial investment and personal health while vacationing is always a wise move.
 Pick up a cruise travel insurance policy for peace of mind; insurance comparison sites are a good place to do some policy browsing, though if you work with a trusted travel agent, they can help you pin down a well-tailored policy, too.